geraldstanje/web_app/README.md

 3. Store/upload the images to a CDN server
 4. Add Search feature (the user should be able to search for his own albums)
 4. Improve error handling in webserver and postgres
+5. Add Email validation check for Registration
-5. Add testcases for each package
+6. Add testcases for each package

 ---